Explore Other Industries

 The Indian government has given tremendous support to the advertising and marketing industry.
 Advertising expenditure is likely to increase in the financial sector, driven by Reserve Bank of India (RBI) policies which could result in a more favourable business environment.
 Also, proposed licences for new banks and better market sentiments render the advertising and marketing industry in India a fertile space.

-India’s advertising industry is expected to grow at a rate of 16.8 per cent! year-on-year to Rs 51,365 crore (US$ 7.54 billion) in 2016, buoyed by positive industry sentiment and a strong GDP growth of 7 per cent and above.
+India’s Advertising industry is expected to grow at a rate of 16.8 per cent year-on-year to Rs 51,365 crore (US$ 7.61 billion) in 2016#, buoyed by positive industry sentiment and a strong GDP growth of 7 per cent and above.

 Print contributes a significant portion to the total advertising revenue, accounting for almost 41.2 per cent, whereas TV contributes 38.2 per cent, and digital contributes 11 per cent of the total revenue.
-Outdoor, Radio and Cinema make up the balance 10 per cent.
+Outdoor, Radio and Cinema make up the balance 10%.

 The Governments of India and Canada have signed an audio-visual co-production deal which facilitates producers from both countries to harness their collective artistic, technical, financial and marketing resources, and encourage exchange of culture and art between the two countries.
 The agreement is also likely to lead to better promotion of Indian locales for shooting films.
 "The agreement will also lead to the transparent funding of film production and boost export of Indian films into the Canadian market," as per the agreement.